Command Line Interface

 Available Commands:

-apply Apply resources
+apply Create or update resources

 completion Generate the autocompletion script for the specified shell